Elastifile/elastifile-provisioner-csi/docs/develop.md

 ### Dependency management

-This project uses [dep](https://github.com/golang/dep) as it dependency management tool.
+This project uses [dep](https://github.com/golang/dep) as its dependency management tool.

 After cloning the project, it is recommended to run `dep ensure`.